Our People

 NSP and Overdose Prevention Lead

 Clancy joined DanceWize NSW as a volunteer in 2019, after a challenging trip sparked curiosity about reagent testing.
 After graduating in 2022 with a Bachelor of Science (Chemistry) from UTS, Clancy began working for NUAA in 2021 as a DanceWize casual coordinator.
-Clancy’s previous role was leading the drug checking team during the 2025-26 trial before moving into the NSP and Overdose Prevention Lead position when the trail wrapped up.
+Clancy’s previous role was leading the drug checking team during the 2025-26 trial before moving into the NSP and Overdose Prevention Lead position when the trial wrapped up.
 They enjoy sharing their knowledge while building a team culture where lived experience drives the work.

 Off the clock, Clancy is passionate as a music producer, chronic tinkerer (home servers, automation, tools that solve problems nobody else had), and a festival-goer on both sides of the lanyard.